Amelia Jones

-Education and personal life
+Biography

-Born in Durham, North Carolina, She is the daughter of Virginia Sweetnam Jones and Edward E. Jones, a Princeton psychology professor.
+Born in Durham, North Carolina, Jones is the daughter of Virginia Sweetnam Jones and Edward E. Jones, a Princeton psychology professor.

-She studied art history as an undergraduate at Harvard University and completed her M.A. at the University of Pennsylvania.
+Jones studied art history as an undergraduate at Harvard University and completed her M.A. at the University of Pennsylvania.
 She received her Ph.D. from University of California, Los Angeles in 1991.
 Her dissertation was later turned into a published book, Postmodernism and the Engendering of Marcel Duchamp (1994).

 On March 7, 1987, Jones married Anthony Sherin, a film editor.
 They divorced in 2005.
 In 2007, Jones married artist Paul Donald.
 She has two children from her first marriage.
-Jones currently resides in Los Angeles, California.
+Jones currently resides in Los Angeles.

 Career

 After completing her PhD, Jones left Los Angeles to teach at universities throughout the United States as well as in Manchester, England and Montreal, Canada.
 She has taught art history at University of California, Riverside and the University of Manchester, where she served as the Pilkington Chair of the department.

-She also served as the Grierson Chair in Visual Culture at McGill University in Montreal and has held visiting professorships at Washington University in St. Louis, University of Colorado Boulder, Museum of Fine Arts, Houston, Texas Christian University, Maine College of Art & Design, York University, and Elam School of Fine Arts at the University of Auckland.
-She is currently the Robert A. Day Professor and Chair of Critical Studies at the USC Roski School of Art and Design, where she also serves as Vice Dean of Research.
+Jones served as the Grierson Chair in Visual Culture at McGill University in Montreal and has held visiting professorships at Washington University in St. Louis, University of Colorado Boulder, Museum of Fine Arts, Houston, Texas Christian University, Maine College of Art & Design, York University, and Elam School of Fine Arts at the University of Auckland.

+Jones is currently the Robert A. Day Professor and Chair of Critical Studies at the USC Roski School of Art and Design, where she also serves as Vice Dean of Research.
 She is affiliated faculty in the Department of American Studies and Ethnicity in the USC Dornsife College of Letters, Arts and Sciences.

 In addition to her work in academia, Jones has also curated a number of exhibitions, including Sexual Politics: Judy Chicago's Dinner Party in Feminist Art History (1996) at the Hammer Museum, The Politics of Difference: Artists Explore Issues of Identity (1991) at the Chandler Art Museum at University of California, Riverside, and Material Traces: Time and the Gesture in Contemporary Art (2013) at the Leonard and Bina Ellen Gallery at Concordia University in Montreal.

-She is also independently organizing a retrospective exhibition on the work of American performance artist Ron Athey.
+Currently, Jones is independently organizing a retrospective exhibition on the work of American performance artist Ron Athey.